itomig-de/itomig-ai-base/README.md

 1. Extract the extension to your iTop extensions directory (e.g., `extensions/itomig-ai-base`)
 2. Run iTop setup and select this extension to enable it
 3. Configure the extension in your iTop configuration file (see Configuration section below)
-4. Access the diagnostics page via the Admin menu to verify the configuration (available in main branch only, not yet in releases)

 ## Configuration